-In 2015 the Port anticipates completing remedial investigation/feasiblity studies at four Port properties, and remedial actions are planned at five sites; four of which are interim actions to address former underground storage tanks, the fifth will address approximately 50,000 cubic yards of contaminanted sediment associated with the Pier 4 redevelopment project.
+In 2016 the Port anticipates remedial investigation/feasibility studies will be completed at four Port properties, and remedial actions are planned at three properties.
 The Port will continue its long-term monitoring obligations under historical containment remedies.

-Habitat Mitigation Strategy
+Habitat Mitigation

 The Port of Tacoma has created approximately 111 acres of habitat and associated buffers over the past 25 years to mitigate for habitat lost to terminal and other business development.
 This includes approximately 68 acres of intertidal habitat that is ideal for salmon.
 These mudflats and shallow subtidal areas provide a substrate for the marine invertebrates that juvenile salmon consume, and afford a safe place for young salmon to hide from larger predators.
 Additionally, the Port created approximately 17 acres of riverine and associated riparian habitat that is home to a diverse array of native plants, more than 100 types of birds, and a variety of mammals, fish, reptiles and amphibians.
 During high tide, juvenile Pink, Chum, Coho and Chinook salmon find food and shelter among marsh vegetation.
 At low tide, areas of exposed mudflats teem with tiny critters, supplying a food source for visiting shorebirds, ducks and fish, including juvenile salmon.
 Additionally, the Port has purchased and preserved another approximately 70 acres of mature forested hill side along Marine View Drive to both protect the natural areas and buffer adjacent residents from industrial activities.
-Habitat Strategy

-Port staff worked closely with the Port Commission to develop a Port-wide Habitat Mitigation Strategy, orignally adopted October 18, 2012 and updated it in March of 2014.
+Port staff worked closely with the Port Commission to develop a Port-wide Habitat Mitigation Strategy, originally adopted October 18, 2012 and updated it in March of 2014.
 The habitat strategy focuses on providing high value habitat in support of future Port industrial growth that focuses on salmon recovery efforts, being cost-effective and preserving working waterfront activities.
 The strategy also provides tools to help decision makers better understand how to maximize ecological and economic value by identifying the best locations and timing for future mitigation sites.